Ex-Tehran Mayor Goes On Trial Over Wifes Murder - UrduPoint

 There have been calls by ultra-conservatives for Najafi to be tried without favouritism from the judiciary, with some claiming the case shows reformists' "moral bankruptcy".

-Reformists, meanwhile, have criticised the conservative-dominated television of bias in their coverage and highlighting the case for political ends.
+Reformists, meanwhile, have criticized the conservative-dominated television of bias in their coverage and highlighting the case for political ends.